Icon of a calendar

 Field and Laboratory Technology

 Many of OSA’s research endeavors require the use of highly specialized scientific technology in both the field and laboratory setting, including robotic laser transit with data recorder, high resolution GPS units, tablets for mobile data collection, and small drones (UAS) to fly over archaeological sites to create surface models and for infrared thermographic analysis.
-In FY 2023 OSA Research Technology Director Mary De La Garza and Professor Susan Meerdink (UI Department of Geographical and Sustainability Sciences) entered into a partnership that includes both technology sharing and instruction by De La Garza, who taught in UI’s Edge of Space program.
+In FY 2024 OSA Research Technology Director Mary De La Garza and Professor Susan Meerdink (UI Department of Geographical and Sustainability Sciences) continued their partnership that includes both technology sharing and instruction by De La Garza, who taught in UI’s Edge of Space program.

 Website and App Development